danitheturtle/humanitaria/README.md

 ## This Project is Archived
 ### After a lot of time on the fediverse and playing with ActivityPub in other projects, I've concluded the world does not in fact need a geolocational social media.
 I was very optimistic about the social internet when I started this project which is no longer the case.
-I leave it here for portfolio purposes because the code is still some of the best work I've ever done
+I leave it here for portfolio purposes because the code is still some of the best work I've ever done.
+GraphQL, Express, Relay.js, React, Openstreetmaps, and Postgres
 ___

 ## Showcase